 Most likely, your thermostat is downstairs in the living room or dining room.
 You set it to, say, 69 degrees.
 Then, the AC kicks on whenever the temperature in that room goes above the call setting.

 The problem is that it can be five to ten degrees hotter upstairs.
 But, the thermostat doesn’t account for this difference.
 Instead, it shuts off way before the bedrooms cool off.
+Once again, the issue even worse with cathedral-style rooms: It’s even harder to cool rooms with high ceilings.

 That’s why window units remained popular: You could put one in the hottest room and cool it individually.
 But, those ACs are loud, a real pain to put in, and they make your bills skyrocket — especially if you’re also running central air.